RetroNynjah/CBM-Drive-ID-Switch/README.md

 | 1 |D1			|LED 0805					|Optional							|
 | 1 |R2			|560Ω 0805					|Optional							|

 You can use any larger pin-compatible ATmega MCU such as ATmega88 or ATmega328.
 All variants seem to work including the not 100% pin-compatible PB version.
-The test points TP1 and TP2 are connected to ATmega pins PC1 and PC2 (Arduino A1 and A2) and can possibly be used for debugging or for some external connections.
+The test points TP1 and TP2 are connected to ATmega pins PC1 and PC2 (Arduino pins A1 and A2) and can possibly be used for debugging or for some external connections.
 The optional LED (D1) and its resistor can also be used for debugging purposes but are difficult to see when VIA is installed so the may as well be left out.

 <img src="images/rev1/build.jpg" alt="Completed switch" width="600"/>